 Overlooks the Missouri River, the landscaping and gardens represent the period.

 A historian gives a one-hour tour, by appointment only.
-While admission is not charged, donations are appreciated.
+When making your appointment, please inquire about price of admission.